Create a package for your machine install

 Publish the Package

 You can publish your package to any feed you have access to.
-We will publish to the public Chocolatey feed.
-To do this you will need to register a free chocolatey account and obtain an API key.
+We will publish to the public Chocolatey community feed.
+To do this you will need to register a free Chocolatey account and obtain an API key.

 Once you have a Chocolatey account and have followed the instructions on the Registration confirmation regarding setting your API key, you can use Chocolatey's cpush command to accomplish this: